boldingd/EclipsePhaseContent/HumbleBeginnings.md

 On most habitats, a permanent working-group is responsible for vetting and signing blueprints, and for maintaining the public fabrication network.
 Like most other work-groups, these groups make as much of their process public as possible — although, for obvious reasons, they typically will not publish blueprints that they reject for signing.
-Also like most other work-groups, a vote of the general population can overturn these groups' decisions, although this rarely happens.
+Also like most other work-groups, a vote of the general population can overturn these groups' decisions — although this rarely happens in practice.
 (Although it is a point of conflict with many other anarchist groups, precautionist viewpoints are fairly well-entrenched in Skyward habs, and most people support the idea of blocking public fabbers from producing grenades, seeker-launchers, and other destructive devices.)

+> **Padre**: They restrict dangerous fab blueprints?
+> If I hadn't caught that they support seed AI development, I'd wonder why we were interested in these folks.
+>
+> **Gunslinger\#MONOLITH**: We'll get to it, but they also don't like the Consortium much.
+> I think \@curé is worried that they'll start a war.

 A few additional blueprints are made available only to *trusted* members, or are reserved for members of specific working-groups; additionally, a small number of potentially-abusable blueprints are restricted from members flagged as being *antisocial*.

 The Cooperative also maintains large nanofabbing and conventional minifacturing facilities on several of its habs, the former for the production of large hardware (like habitat systems) and the latter for manufacturing common objects (like clothing, furniture, tableware and tools) more efficiently than on-demand nanofacture.
 The collective also makes use of conventional agriculture and hydroponics, both for food (and drug) production and for environmental maintenance.

-Their economy has a very low per-capita productivity — another aspect of their "responsible socialist hedonism."
+Their economy has a very low per-capita productivity — another aspect of their "responsible communist hedonism."
-The feelings tends to be, "we have enough for everyone to be comfortable, as long as no-one gets greedy," where there is a particular stigma attached to "being greedy".
+Public sentiment runs along the lines of, "we have enough for everyone to be comfortable, as long as no-one gets greedy," where there is a particular stigma attached to "being greedy".
-Most of their habitats sport sufficient automated resource-gathering and industry to provide their members a comfortable (if not luxurious) standard of living, and most members are satisfied with that, more or less.
+Most of their habitats sport sufficient automated resource-gathering and industry to provide their members a comfortable (if not luxurious) standard of living.
 Notably, their particular strict-socialist scheme is not set up to encourage members to be much more productive, since any additional resources or capital they produce would be yielded to the Cooperative to be equitably distributed.
 (In the minds of the founders of the Skyward Collective, at least, this is a feature rather than a bug; they tend to place a high premium on equitable distribution, and to have a dim view of excess and waste.)